-Grass is an evitable stain this summer, especially if you have young children who love playing outdoors.
+Grass is a very common summertime stain, especially if you have young children who love playing outdoors.
 Grass stains are some of the toughest to get out, but if you use these tips, you will have your clothes looking fresh and clean in no time.
 The first thing to remember when dealing with grass stains is to act fast!
 The quicker you start treating it, the easier the stain will come out.
 Here are two methods to get grass stains out with ease.

 - Pretreat the stain with a paste mixed with powdered laundry detergent (must contain enzymes) and water.
 Then, launder in hottest temperature possible.
 If the stain does not disappear, repeat.
 Make sure you don’t throw your clothing in the dryer until the stain is completely gone!